RUN FASTER WITH JUST 3 WORKOUTS A WEEK

 However, there are a number of ways to ensure that you avoid adding stress to your body whilst also becoming a faster runner at the same time.

-First things first, spend time getting your weekly schedule right.
+First things first, spend time getting your weekly schedule right at the gym.
 This means that intense running work should be limited to just three days a week.
 These three running sessions should then be split into three separate approaches; speed work, tempo work and endurance work.

 Between these three days of intense running, you should intersperse three days of light strength and cardio work and one rest day.